dachiefjustice/vm-vulnlab/README.md

 ```

 ### Plugin Installation: vagrant-reload
-The first time you run `vagrant up` you may be prompted to install the [`vagrant-reload` plugin](https://github.com/aidanns/vagrant-reload).
-This is required for automated VM setup, so accept the plugin installation prompt and then continue afterwards:
+Automated VM setup uses the [`vagrant-reload` plugin](https://github.com/aidanns/vagrant-reload).
+This isn't bundled with Vagrant, so the first time you run `vagrant up` you may be prompted to install it; accept the installation prompt and then continue with:
 ```shell
 vagrant up --provision
 ```